max-degterev/expressjs-boilerplate/README.md

-# Opinionated ExpressJS Boilerplate
+# ExpressJS Boilerplate

-A good way to start your NodeJS project.
-Additional flavours available under different branches.
-Read this awesome [blog post](http://maxdegterev.name/blog/express-boilerplate) that covers what's inside.
+A good starting point for your NodeJS project.

-P.S. every time someone doesn't star this project, a little koala bear dies somewhere in the woods.
-Don't be a monster.
-Star it.
-Now.

 ## Usage:
-### Downloading and updating
-  It's easier to keep your project up to date if you do the following:

-  `git remote add parent git@github.com:suprMax/express-boilerplate.git`

-  and then you can just:

-  `git pull parent master && git push`

 ### Development:

-1. Install node:
+1. Install nodejs:

-  `brew install node`
+  It is recommended to install NodeJS with OS native installer via [NodeJS.org website](http://nodejs.org/download/).

+  If you prefer using Homebrew (`brew install node`) **DON'T**.
+NPM [cannot be installed with Homebrew](https://github.com/npm/npm/wiki/Installing-npm-with-Homebrew-on-OS%C2%A0X), so good luck with that.

 2. Install dependencies:

-  `sudo npm install -g coffee-script bower grunt-cli forever mocha nodemon`
+  `sudo npm install -g coffee-script nodemon node-gyp`

   and then

-  `cake install`
+  `npm install`

-3. Edit your hosts (optional):
+3. Edit your hosts:

-  `vim /private/etc/hosts`

-  add at the bottom

-  `127.0.0.1 express.dev`
+  `echo "127.0.0.1 example.dev" >> /private/etc/hosts`

 4. Start server:

   `cake dev`

-  and navigate your browser to http://express.dev:3000/ or http://localhost:3000/
+  and navigate your browser to [http://example.dev:3000/](http://example.dev:3000/)

 5. ???

 6. PROFIT

-### Vendor dependencies management:

-`cake install`

 ### Assets management:

+It's easier if you install gulp globally: `sudo npm install -g gulp`.

-You shouldn't normally care about that, as Cake takes care of it for you.
+Cakefile already takes care of assets compilation for you.
+If you need to compile assets separately, use these commands.

-Compile assets for production:
+* Compile assets for production:

-  `grunt build`
+  `gulp build`

-Just clean up previously created mess:
+* Just clean up previously created mess:

-  `grunt clean`
+  `gulp clean`

-Build assets for development once
+* Build assets for development once

-  `grunt`
+  `gulp`

-Watch for assets changes
+* Build assets for development and watch for assets changes

-  `grunt watch`
+  `gulp watch`

 ### Run tests: